cmbs2019/Mechrevo-hackintosh/README.md

-# Visit www.cmbs-soft.com to download newest EFI
+# Visit https://www.cmbs-soft.com to download newest EFI

-Sorry to inform you that the efi here will not update in time because of the lack of efforts, thus, if you want to experience Macos 10.15 Catalina or better experience, please visit www.cmbs-soft.com to download the efi you want.
+Sorry to inform you that the efi here will not update in time because of the lack of efforts, thus, if you want to experience Macos 10.15 Catalina / 11.0 BIG SUR or better experience, please visit https://www.cmbs-soft.com to download the efi you want.

+Please attention that:
+Our BLOG is free for register~

 We alse provide teaching video and other tools you need for your hackintosh, before you start your journey, please read the statment as carefully as you can.